NUEDEXTA Side Effects

-Adverse events with NUEDEXTA were generally mild to moderate in nature.1,a
+NUEDEXTA has a demonstrated safety profile.
+Adverse events with NUEDEXTA were generally mild to moderate in nature and consistent across studies.1

-aAdverse reactions occurring in ≥5% of patients on NUEDEXTA and ≥2x placebo rate.
+aAdverse effects occurring in 5% or more of patients on NUEDEXTA and at two times or more the placebo rate.

 The most commonly reported adverse reactions (incidence ≥2% and greater than placebo) that led to discontinuation of NUEDEXTA were muscle spasticity (3%), respiratory failure (1%), abdominal pain (2%), asthenia (2%), dizziness (2%), fall (1%), and muscle spasm (2%).

-Adverse events in the PRISM II open-label trial3
+Adverse events in the PRISM II open-label study3,b

-Reported adverse events (AEs) were generally consistent with the NUEDEXTA safety profile observed in the placebo-controlled pivotal trial.3
+Reported adverse events were generally consistent with the NUEDEXTA safety profile observed in the placebo-controlled Pivotal trial.1-3

-The 20-mg daily dose (at Q12H dosing) of quinidine in NUEDEXTA is about 3% of the lowest recommended antiarrhythmic dose.4
+The daily quinidine dose (20 mg daily, 10 mg every 12 hours) in NUEDEXTA is about 3% of the lowest recommended antiarrhythmic dose.4